Shubhra-Sharma/backend-practice-project/Readme.md

-This is a practice project for backend development using javascript.
+This is a practice project for backend development